Derived deformation theory of algebraic structures: Examples

-where $\psi^+$ is the $E_n^+$-algebra structure on $A$ trivially induced by its $E_n$-algebra structure $\psi:E_n\rightarrow End_A$ as above, and $\underline{haut}_{E_n}(A)$ is the derived prestack group of homotopy automorphisms of $A$ as an $E_n$-algebra. \end{cor} \begin{proof} According to \cite[Lemma 4.31]{Fra}, the homotopy Lie algebra of homotopy automorphisms $Lie(\underline{haut}_{E_n}(A, \psi))$ is equivalent to the tangent complex $T_A$ of $A$.
-Hence Theorem~\ref{T:Def+=hAut} implies the corollary. \end{proof}
+where $\varphi^+$ is the $E_n^+$-algebra structure on $A$ trivially induced by its $E_n$-algebra structure $\varphi:E_n\rightarrow End_A$ as above, and $\underline{haut}_{E_n}(A)$ is the derived prestack group of homotopy automorphisms of $A$ as an $E_n$-algebra. \end{cor} \begin{proof} According to \cite[Lemma 4.31]{Fra}, the homotopy Lie algebra of homotopy automorphisms $Lie(\underline{haut}_{E_n}(A, \varphi))$ is equivalent to the tangent complex $T_A$ of $A$.
+Hence Theorem~\ref{T:Def+=hAut} implies the corollary. \end{proof} In particular, Theorem~\ref{T:Def+=hAut} implies that the tangent complex $T_A$ of an $E_n$-algebra splits as a semi-direct product of $End(A)$ with the operadic deformation complex of $A$ as an $E_n$-algebra.

+\begin{rem} The deformation problem of an $E_n$-algebra is an $E_{n+1}$-moduli problem and the $E_{n+1}$-algebra structure on $T_A[-n]$ is the one induced by Lurie's correspondence between augmented $E_{n+1}$-algebras and formal $E_{n+1}$-moduli problems.
+Shifting it to get an $L_{\infty}$-algebra structure on $T_A$, we obtain the $L_{\infty}$-algebra structure above, which corresponds to the formal commutative moduli problem associated to this $E_{n+1}$-moduli problem.
+Corollary \ref{L:gE2+=TA} gives an operadic explicit description of this formal commutative moduli problem.